purplecat7/PyCharmProjects/Level2/LibrarySystem_v2/README.txt

     - all method docstrings fully explain the interface of each class

 src/ : full working solution for library system.
-    - that there are some aspects which could be better
+    - there are some aspects which could be better
     - use cases described in the exercise are implemented
     - there are 2 different implementations for the lists - item-list is the better since it uses inheritance